zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/go.md

 For development purposes, you should be able to set this in your IDE.

-If can't set it via environment variable, you can also pass it with an additional option:
+If you can't set it using the environment variable, you can also pass it with an additional option:

 ```go
 client, err := management.NewClient(